syncfusion-content/xamarin-docs/Xamarin/Barcode/Getting-Started.md

 **Method 2: Adding SfBarcode reference from toolbox**

-Syncfusion also provides Xamarin Toolbox.
+Syncfusion<sup>&reg;</sup> also provides Xamarin Toolbox.
 Using this toolbox, you can drag the SfBarcode control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
 To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

 **Method 3: Adding SfBarcode assemblies manually from the installed location**